Acteon candens

 Acteon candens, common name Rehder's baby bubble, is a species of sea snail, a marine gastropod mollusc in the family Acteonidae.
 This species is similar to Acteon punctostriatus.

 Description

 The length of the shell varies between 5 mm and 10 mm.
 Despite looking similar to Acteon punctostriatus, this snail is slightly larger, more solid, more glossy white, less conspictuous with the basal striation well marked but is posteriorly becoming more obscure generally not reaching the upper insertion of the lip.
 A few pale caramel colored bands may appear on the early whorl of the shell.
 It is opaque milk-white and has light orange suffusions on the body whorl.
-It doesn't have sprial grooves from the other ½ of the body whorl.
+It doesn't have spiral grooves from the other ½ of the body whorl.
 Compared to Rictaxis punctostriatus, A. candens is more thicker-shelled than R. punctostriatus.